-Here we will be presenting six new episodes of our podcast ‘Nobel Prize Conversations’.
-In these six episodes we will be meeting six laureates - one Nobel Prize laureate from each prize category.
+Here we will be presenting six new episodes of the podcast ‘Nobel Prize Conversations’.
+In these six episodes we will be meeting six laureates – one Nobel Prize laureate from each prize category.

 This time we’re focusing on how our future can develop in different areas – from how our cities are developing to how one becomes the best teacher for the future generation.
 As always with ‘Nobel Prize Conversations’, we give you the chance to learn more about some of the individuals that have been awarded the Nobel Prize.
 New episodes will be added to this page as soon as they are released every second week.